 What about their surface areas?

-Amazingly we get the same ratio of 2 3 between the sphere's and cylinder's surface area!
+We get the same ratio of 2 3 between the sphere's and cylinder's surface area.

 But the same idea does not work for the cone.